Connect to the Internet via an Ethernet cable¶

 Static

-Static is required if your Internet Service Provider (ISP) has provided a fixed IP address for you or you want to configure the network information such as IP address, Gateway, Netmask manually.
+Static is needed if your ISP (Internet Service Provider) provides a fixed IP address, or you want to manually configure network information, such as IP address, Gateway, Netmask.

 -